Starignus/RPIGPIO/Session2/Python/Python.md

 A __tuple__ is another sequence data type that is similar to the list.
 It consists of some values separated by commas.
 Unlike lists, however, tuples are enclosed within parentheses.

 The main differences between lists and tuples are: Lists are enclosed in brackets ( [] ), and their elements and size can be changed, while tuples are enclosed in parentheses ( ( ) ) and cannot be updated—__immutable__.
+You would use tuples to present things that should not be changed, such as days of the week, or dates on a calendar.
 Tuples can be thought of as read-only lists.

 ``` python
 >>> tuple = ( 'abcd', 786 , 2.23, 'john', 70.2  )